 Geothermal energy is generally available everywhere and at any time.
 The Earth's natural heat flow, geothermal energy, can be used either directly as a heat source or as a source of energy to generate power.

 The direct use of geothermal energy for heat supply is already commercially successful in Germany, for instance in the building sector with shallow heat probes or collectors in combination with heat pumps, as well as for supplying entire districts by means of deep drilling.
 According to the German Geothermal Association, over 440,000 shallow plants currently generate a thermal output of around 4,400 megawatts.
 In 2020 alone, around 24,500 such plants were newly installed.
-In addition, almost 40 heating or combined cogeneration plants in the field of deep geothermal energy - from depths of more than 400 metres - generate a further 350 megawatts of heat output.
+In addition, more than 40 heating or combined cogeneration plants in the field of deep geothermal energy - from depths of more than 400 metres - generate a further 350 megawatts of heat output.

 The amount of power generated in Germany from geothermal energy has so far played a secondary role compared to heat generation.
 This is because it takes temperatures of 150 to 200 degrees Celsius to generate power from geothermal energy.
 The geological conditions in Germany mean that this requires deep boreholes of up to five kilometres, which is not only costly but also poses many scientific challenges.
 According to the German Geothermal Association, the 12 power and cogeneration plants currently used to generate power have a combined installed electrical output of less than 50 megawatts.

 In addition to further expanding the heat supply, the aim of research funding is to promote geothermal power generation.
 In 2021, the German Federal Ministry for Economic Affairs and Climate Action (BMWK) funded 111 ongoing projects with 22.7 million euros and newly approved 25 projects with a funding of just under 19.5 million euros.